 Belief change under soft information.
 Public announcement assumes that agents treat the source of the incoming information as infallible.
 But in many scenarios, agents trust the source of the information up to a point.
 This calls for softer announcements, that can also be brought under our framework.
-We only make some introductory remarks: see (van Benthem, 2010, Chapter 7) and (Baltag and Smets, 2009a) for more extensive discussion.
+We only make some introductory remarks: see [33, Chapter 7] and [55] for more extensive discussion.

-How to incorporate evidence that φ is true into an epistemic-doxastic model \mathcal{M} ?
-Soft announcements of a formula φ do not eliminate worlds (the hardest form of update), but rather modify the plausibility ordering that represents an agent's current hard and soft information state.
-The goal is to rearrange all states in such a way that φ is believed, and perhaps other desiderata are met.
-There are many "policies" for doing this (cf. Rott, 2006), but here, we only mention two, that have been widely discussed in the literature on belief revision.
+How to incorporate less-than-conclusive evidence that $\varphi$ is true into an epistemic-doxastic model $\mathcal{M}$ ?
+Eliminating worlds is too radical for that.
+It makes all updates irreversible.
+What we need for a soft announcement of a formula $\varphi$ is thus not to eliminate worlds altogether, but rather modify the plausibility ordering that represents an agent's current hard and soft information state.
+The goal is to rearrange all states in such a way that $\varphi$ is believed, and perhaps other desiderate are met.
+There are many "policies" for doing this [cf. 57], but here, we only mention two, that have been widely discussed in the literature on belief revision.
 The following picture illustrates the setting: